-This is part of our Guide To Gains series on natural testosterone boosters where we show you how they can have a profound effect on your mind, mood and muscles.
-But since there’s so much misinformation about testosterone out there, it’s important to separate myth from fact.
+This is part of our Guide To Gains series on natural testosterone boosters where we show you how they can have a profound effect on your mind, mood, muscles and well-being.
+Could that lead to more muscle mass and even weight loss?
+Well, since there’s so much misinformation about testosterone out there, it’s important to separate myth from fact.

 What are natural testosterone boosters?
-We’ll make it easy for you.
+There’s nothing common about this knowledge but we’ll make it easy for you.
 We’ve done all the research and have compiled all of the professional advice into this guide.

 What Will Natural Testosterone Boosters Do For Me?